Do I need to be home for my household hazardous waste (HHW) to be picked up?

 I am about to move.
 How should I prepare to move my HHW?

-Unfortunately, all too many residents learn about the proper disposal of HHW immediately before they're about to move.
-Movers will not transport HHW over highways.
-Consequently, residents are faced with having to dispose of HHW a few days before moving or leaving the waste for new residents.
-Many of the materials that require HHW disposal are collected with their monthly nonrecyclable program.
-However, residents often need to move before our next collection day.
-The obvious solution to the problem is to be aware of the difficulty of moving HHW and to plan ahead.
-That way, our monthly program can clean out whatever HHW needs to be disposed of prior to moving.
+Unfortunately, too many residents learn about the proper disposal of HHW immediately before they're about to move.
+Most movers cannot transport HHW.
+Consequently, residents are faced with having to dispose of HHW a few days before moving or leaving the waste behind for new residents.
+But this is not always possible.
+The obvious solution to the problem is to be aware of the difficulty of moving HHW and to plan ahead by making an appointment to have your HHW picked up.
+That way, our program can clean out whatever HHW needs to be disposed of prior to moving.
+But if you get caught at the last minute, give us a call at 916-355-8350 to see if you can arrange an emergency drop off at our HHW facility.

-I am concerned about putting a large amount of oil in my trash.
+I am concerned about putting a large amount of cooking oil in my trash.
 Do you pick up fryer oil?
-I am deep frying a turkey for Thanksgiving.

-We pick up waste fryer oil or other food related oils and grease (with our twice per week recyclable program).
-No, they are not considered hazardous waste, however fats, oils, and grease, so called "FOG", are a significant problem for the sanitary sewer system.
-Therefore, we are accepting them for recycling.
-FOG wastes are recycled into soap and cosmetic products.
-We ask that you store up at least a quart of oil or grease before making an appointment to have it picked up.
+Cooking oil should not be put in the trash or down the drain.
+We will be glad to pick up your waste fryer oil or other food related oils and grease.
+They are not considered hazardous waste, however fats, oils, and grease, so called "FOG", are a significant problem if disposed in the sanitary sewer system.
+Therefore, we are pleased to be accepting them for recycling into bio-diesel, soaps and cosmetic products.
+We ask that you store up more than a quart of oil or grease before making an appointment to have it picked up.

 I have an odd blob of strange looking stuff in my flower bed.
 Is it hazardous?